NOC-MSM/CoNES/docs/running.rst

    :class: highlight

 The NEMO SIF is constructed in such a way that both *NEMO* and *XIOS* are available within the container.
-The SIF is an instance of *NEMO/XIOS* as specified by the `NEMO_in`_ file.
-This will be version specific, and may have been modified with *user* specified `MY_SRC` code, additional components (e.g. ICE, TOP etc) and/or compiler keys.
+The SIF is an instance of *NEMO/XIOS* as specified by the :file:`NEMO_in` file.
+This will be version specific, and may have been modified with *user* specified :bash:`MY_SRC` code, additional components (e.g. ICE, TOP etc) and/or compiler keys.
 What the container does not contain is the configuration specific files to run a simulation.
-As eluded to in the `Quick Start Guide`_ within the `$RUNDIR` a directory called `EXP00` must be created.
-This behaves in much the same way as in a *traditional* NEMO simulation.
+As eluded to in the `Quick Start Guide`_ within the :bash:`$RUNDIR` a directory called :bash:`EXP00` must be created.
+This behaves in much the same way as in a *traditional*
+NEMO simulation.
 In this case it serves as the mount point for the SIF to read and write data.
 Any NEMO input files (netcdf, namelists etc) must be located in this directory.
-All output from the simulation will also be written to `EXP00`.
+All output from the simulation will also be written to :bash:`EXP00`.

 .. note:

-   At runtime the SIF will mount EXP00 and symbolically link all the namelists and XML files in the :code:`SHARDED` directory within the container.
-If any namelist structures have been modified through the addition of :code:`MY_SRC` these will have to updated host-side for the simulation to run.
+   At runtime the SIF will mount EXP00 and symbolically link all the namelists and XML files in the :bash:`SHARDED` directory within the container.
+If any namelist structures have been modified through the addition of :bash:`MY_SRC` these will have to updated host-side for the simulation to run.

-In its simplest form to run a NEMO SIF on a single core without an XIOS server (binding host directory `EXP00`):
+In its simplest form to run a NEMO SIF on a single core without an XIOS server (binding host directory :bash:`EXP00`):

 .. code-block:: bash